 Law enforcement personnel are uniquely positioned to meet a victim’s needs immediately, provide trauma-informed referrals and services, and facilitate the victim’s participation in the criminal justice system.

 Learn about OVC support for programs that help law enforcement personnel understand and effectively meet the needs of crime victims and establish collaborations between police and the communities they protect below or in our OVC Support for Law Enforcement Flier.

 Enhanced Collaborative Model to Combat Human Trafficking Program

-This program is jointly administered by OVC and the Bureau of Justice Assistance.
-Law enforcement and victim service applicants both apply for funding to support the development or enhancement of multidisciplinary human trafficking task forces that work to identify victims of sex and labor trafficking and ensure that they have access to a comprehensive array of services.
+Under this grant program administered by OVC, law enforcement and victim service applicants both apply for funding to support the development or enhancement of multidisciplinary human trafficking task forces that work to identify victims of sex and labor trafficking and ensure that they have access to a comprehensive array of services.

 View the following resources to help guide multidisciplinary human trafficking task forces.

 View the Human Trafficking Task Force e-Guide, developed by OVC and the Bureau of Justice Assistance which provides—

 - guidance on how to form and develop new human trafficking task forces;